Mags-and-Smitty-Clustering-Project/group/readme.md

 **Project Description :**
 1. This project aims to create a model that will predict wine quality on a scale of 1 to 10, with 10 being the best, based on physiochemical aspects of exisiting Portuguese wines and their numeric data.

-2. The data was obtained from Data.World via UCI on 01 February 2023, downloaded as two .cvs files (one for red wines, one for white wines), combined into a single file, then cleaned, explored, visualised and modelled.
+2. The data was obtained on 01 February 2023 from Data.World via the author's donation to UCI, downloaded as two .cvs files (one for red wines, one for white wines), combined into a single file, then cleaned, explored, visualised and modelled.
 According to the original authors of the database, who were at the University of Minho in Portugal, the data comes from red and white wines in the Vinho Verde region of Portugal.

 3. Credit for the data goes to :
 "P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.